Dental Implants and Replacing Missing Teeth

 Replacing missing teeth is a big deal.
 There is a lot that goes into the procedure itself and a lot that can go wrong if you do not take care of the missing tooth promptly.
-That is why here at Dailley Dental Care, we strive to provide a welcoming and comforting environment, to boost your confidence that you are doing the right thing.
+That is why here at Dailley Dental Care in Berkeley CA, we strive to provide a welcoming and comforting environment, to boost your confidence that you are doing the right thing.

 We do not want any of our patients feeling apprehensive about their procedure, and we want our patients as educated as possible on the subject, because there is so much going on and so many options.
 For more information on the subject, feel free to call us today or to set up an appointment where we can answer all of your questions.